joaopef/theSTART/docs/en/Password Manager.md

     - Name: Vaultwarden
     - Image: vaultwarden/server:1.32.0 (latest was not working)
     - Map an additional port, forwarding 8080 on the host to 80 in the container.
-     This allows any device on the local network to access the Vaultwarden server via http://192.168.1.228:8080.
     - **Volumes** > **Map additional volume** with ``/data`` in the container field and the ``VaultwardenServer``volume created before
     - Under Restart Policy selected ``Always``
     - Finally, click **Deploy the container** and after a few minutes,